software-mansion/react-native-reanimated/docs/docs/shared-values.md

 As, during animations, updates most of the time happen on the UI thread, Shared Values are optimized to be updated and read from the UI thread.
 Hence, read and writes done from the UI thread are all synchronous, which means that when running from a worklet on the UI thread, you can update the value and expect it to be updated immediately after that call.
 The consequence of this choice is that updates made on the React Native JS thread are all asynchronous.
-Instead of those updates being immediate in such case, Reanimated core schedules the update to be performed on the UI thread this way preventing any concurrency issues.
+Instead of those updates being immediate in such case, Reanimated core schedules the update to be performed on the UI thread, this way preventing any concurrency issues.
 When accessing and updating Shared Values from the React Native JS thread, it is best to think about it as if the value worked the same way as React's state.
 We can make updates to the state, but the updates are not immediate, and in order to read the data we need to wait till the next re-render.